vityobug/homelab/apps/romm/README.md

 All necessary environment variables, including database credentials, are stored separately in `secrets.yaml`.
 This file defines Kubernetes Secrets, ensuring sensitive information is managed securely.
-These secrets should be applied before deploying the application:
+These secrets should be stored in Vault before deploying the application.

-`kubectl apply -f ./secrets.yaml`

 Ensure proper access control is in place to protect these secrets.